joshfrench/om-wiki-fork/Conceptual-overview.md

 ## Components

-Om presents a model more or less conceptually similar to React's, but we do not actually pass raw React props or states to implementers of the life cycle protocols.
+Om offers an approach more or less analogous to React's, but we do not actually pass raw React props or states to implementers of the life cycle protocols.
 Instead we pass immutable values in both cases.